tabulify/tabulify/db-sqlite/README.md

 ## Type

-When creating a table, you need to use the well known type code and not the native Sqlite type code
+When creating a table, you should use the well known type code and not the native Sqlite type code

-(ie TEXT is not supported).

 The driver maps the type code 12 (VARCHAR to TEXT).

+ ## Test

+Just FYI:
+  * The official SQLite test are [here](https://www.sqlite.org/src/tree?ci=trunk&name=test)
+  * The SQL were already parsed at [the sqlite-parser test project](https://github.com/gerardnico/sqlite-parser/tree/master/src/test/resources)